Channel Hopping as a Bandit Problem

 The standard stochastic MAB assumes independent arms with stationary reward distributions.
 Both assumptions are violated in WiFi monitoring:

 Stationarity.
 Traffic is bursty.
 Devices join and leave the network.
 A channel that was quiet at 2 AM will be busy at 10 AM.
-The Poisson rate $\lambda_i$ changes over time, which means an algorithm that converges to a single channel will eventually be wrong.
+The Poisson rate changes over time, which means an algorithm that converges to a single channel will eventually be wrong.

 Independence.
 Dwelling on channel 6 picks up packets from channels 5 and 7 due to spectral overlap.
 The reward from one arm depends on the true state of adjacent arms.
 This violates the independent-arms assumption and biases naive estimators.